xlladdins/xll/README.md

 	DWORD xltype;
 } XLOPER12, *LPXLOPER12;
 ```
-The burden is on you to set the appropriate `.val` members.
+The burden is on you to set the appropriate `.val` members for each `.xltype`.
 The `xll` library provides the C++ class `OPER` to help you with this.
 Although C++ is strongly typed the `OPER` class is designed
 to behave much like a cell in a spreadsheet.
 E.g., `OPER o = 1.23` results in `o.xltype == xltypeNum`